jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 - websockets capable
 - versioning and env (dev, prod) capable
 - security - auth, api keys, throttling
+- caching
+- 29s timeout
+- api types
+    - http api
+        - cheapest
+        - proxies
+        - no data mapping
+        - no api keys or usage plans
+        - CORS and OAuth for sec
+    - rest api
+        - all the features
-- cacheing
+    - websocket api
+        - lambda functions for each life cycle (OnConnect, SendMessage, OnDisconnect)
+        - broadcast by hitting api gateway "callback" endpoint from lambda code. sameurl/@connections/connectionId
+        - routing - specify "route selection expression" (msg json attr) and define routing map to point to a specific endpoint/function
+        - persist connectionIds in DynamoDB
 - endpoint types
     - edge optimized
         - default
-        - just in one region but all CloudFront edge location know about it
+        - just in one region but all CloudFront edge locations know about it
     - regional
         - for targeting a specific region
         - can manually configure to CloudFront